 Southern Illinois Open Positions

-The Orthopaedic Institute of Southern Illinois is looking to recruit a medical assistant for our overall clinic to help with all physician offices.
+The Orthopaedic Institute of Southern Illinois is looking to recruit two medical assistants.
 Qualifications: Although each duty within the scope of this position is extremely important, none will outweigh the importance of providing exceptional customer service to our patients, staff, and physicians.
 Customer service is considered the lifeblood of each physician's practice.
 The best candidate for this position will be one who holds a "service attitude" when dealing with everyone from patient to physician.
-A professional attitude is required along with good communications skills.
+A professional attitude is required along with good communication skills.
 Strong attention to detail, organizational skills, and having clinical experience is a must for this position.
-The medial assistant will be required to handle such duties as: answering/returning phone calls, pre-certifying procedures/tests with insurance companies, scheduling procedures and surgeries, patient work-up and maintaining an efficient flow of the clinic.
+The medical assistant will be required to handle such duties as: answering/returning phone calls, pre-certifying procedures/tests with insurance companies, scheduling procedures and surgeries, patient work-up and maintaining an effcient flow of the clinic.
 This position is especially challenging because they will rotate between multiple physician offices throughout the day and week based on the needs of the patients and physicians.
-Special consideration will be given to applicants with electronic medical records expereince.
+Special consideration will be given to applicants with electronic medical records experience.

 Western Kentucky Open Positions